 It is best to approach pretrial conferences on a case-by-case basis, and to consult ones lawyer about whether or not a pretrial conference makes sense.

-When does a pretrial conference happen?
+When does a pretrial conference happen in an Illinois divorce?

 Oddly enough, a pretrial conference need not happen right before a trial.